 In Vestwell’s 2023 Retirement Trends Report, we asked small business employees, “If you are eligible to contribute to your workplace retirement plan, but you have not…what would most motivate you to contribute?”

 Though a higher salary was the clear winner, offering a higher match can induce a significant percentage of employees to take advantage of the benefits their employer offers.
 Additionally, 89% of employees surveyed said an increased match is a key benefit for them.

 However, other benefits also scored a high interest from employees, both among those already contributing and those who are not.
-The majority of participants were interested in adding a guaranteed lifetime income stream such as a deferred annuity, with 58% saying they would consider or strongly consider using that benefit.
+The majority of employees were interested in adding a guaranteed lifetime income stream, such as a deferred annuity, with 58% saying they would consider or strongly consider using that benefit.
 Similarly, employee respondents listed “health savings” as the third most common saving goal, behind only retirement and paying off debt.
 This aligns well with the interests of small business employers, of whom 66% indicated they were most interested in adding a Health Savings Account (HSA) program.

 Vestwell’s 2023 Advisor Trends Report showed that the race is already on to expand benefits and gain a favorable position in the market for talent.

 In our survey of over 300 small businesses, we found that almost a quarter (23.7%) of respondents increased their 401(k) match this year.
 Counting only the employers that did make a change to their plan, we found that 41% of respondents increased their 401(k) match.
 In other words, employers are already making moves to improve their benefits package and compete in a still-hot labor market.